kevinsogo/compgen/docs/HELP.md

 - Support more formats: PC2, Kattis, CodeChef, DOM?.

+- PC2 high priority.

 # Others

 - Allow running several solutions at once.

+- Use python's `timeit` to check the running time of solutions, instead of `/usr/bin/time`.

 - Improve `StrictStream`.
 Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.